lhoang29/DigitRecognition/README.md

-DigitRecognition
+Handwritten Digit Recognition using Deep Learning (Convolutional Neural Networks)
 ================

-Digit recognition using deep learning (convolutional neural networks)

 This Matlab implementation of a 3-layer convolutional network was tested on MNIST public dataset which includes 60,000 training samples and 10,000 testing samples.
 It achieves > 97% accuracy with 30 training iterations.
 For a visualization of the network, see: https://github.com/lhoang29/DigitRecognition/blob/master/threelayer.png